Shared Brain Circuits

 Catastrophizing — the tendency to mentally amplify the threat, ruminate on pain, and feel powerless against it — is described in the literature as one of the psychological predictors most consistently associated with pain chronification and disability, in some studies with weight comparable to or greater than isolated radiologic findings.

-Neurobiologically, catastrophizing increases activation of the anterior cingulate cortex and insula during painful stimuli — literally "paying more attention" to pain in the brain.
+Neurobiologically, catastrophizing increases anterior cingulate córtex and insula activation during painful stimuli — literally "paying more attention" to pain in the brain.
 And it keeps the threat system activated, fueling central sensitization.

 The good news: catastrophizing is modifiable.
-Cognitive behavioral therapy (CBT) and pain neuroscience education have consistent evidence of reducing catastrophizing scores.
-Acupuncture has been investigated in this context, with studies suggesting modulation of regions such as the anterior cingulate, although the magnitude of clinical effect is variable.
+Cognitive behavioral therapy (CBT) and pain neuroscience education have consistent evidence for reducing catastrophizing scores.
+Acupuncture has been investigated in this context, with studies suggesting modulation of regions such as the anterior cingulate, although the magnitude of clinical effect varies.

 Rumination